jeffreylanters/react-unity-webgl/README.md

 function on(eventName: string, eventListener: Function): void;
 ```

 In order to dispatch Event Listeners, a JSLib file has to be created within your Unity Project "Plugins/WebGL" directory.
-The React Unity WebGL module exposes a global method which allows for the dispatchment of the Event Listeners.
+The React Unity WebGL module exposes a global method to the window which allows for the dispatchment of the Event Listeners.
 When writing your JSLib file, simply invoke the eventName using the global methpd "dispatchReactUnityEvent" with an optional parameter.

 ```ts
 function dispatchReactUnityEvent(eventName: string, ...parameters: any);